AbsaOSS/pramen/README.md

 pramen.bookkeeping {
   enabled = "true"
   hadoop.format = "delta"
-  delta.database = "my_db"  # Optional. 'default' will be used if not speified
+  delta.database = "my_db"  # Optional. 'default' will be used if not specified
   delta.table.prefix = "bk_"
 }
 ```